keu/docs/astro/disaster-recovery.md

 Astronomer will not be able to restore:

-- VPC Routes configured by customers via AWS console.
+- VPC Routes configured by customers with the AWS console.
-- VPC Security Group rules configured by customers via AWS console.
+- VPC Security Group rules configured by customers with the AWS console.
 - DAG history and task logs.
 - XComs.
-- Airflow configurations (Variables, Connections, Pools) configured via the Airflow UI.
-Any configurations set via your deployed Astro project image can still be recovered.
+- Airflow configurations (Variables, Connections, Pools) configured with the Airflow UI.
+Any configurations set with your deployed Astro project image can be recovered.

 Organization settings, Workspace settings, and user management configured in Astro's control plane will be unaffected by a region failure in the data plane.